Hugo Gargiulo (Montevideo, Uruguay)

 Co-founder of the Compagnia Finzi Pasca

-While studying architecture he begins his theatrical training in Montevideo with Luis Cerminara.
-He participates in a number of shows in Uruguay, and in 1994 he meets Daniele Finzi Pasca and the aesthetics of the “theatre of the caress”.
+During his studies in architecture in Montevideo, Hugo begins his theatrical training with Luis Cerminara.
+He participates in a number of shows in Uruguay and in 1994 he meets Daniele Finzi Pasca and the aesthetics of the “Theatre of the Caress”.
+He soon moves to Switzerland and is immediately involved in the company Teatro Sunil and its peculiar art of clowing and acting.